louzkk/Ghost-Optimizer/README.md

 2. Download **Ghost Optimizer.bat**
 3. Run **Ghost Optimizer.bat** as **Administrator**
 (You may need to temporarily disable your antivirus)
-4. Follow the interactive prompts to select optimizations

 # 💬 Bug or Suggestion
 Send me a message on [Discord](https://github.com/louzkk) or [Open an issue](https://github.com/louzkk/Ghost-Optimizer/issues).